BenGOsborn/Markotplace/README.md

 -   Implement payment system ?
 -   Reimplement caching
 -   HOW WILL I HANDLE DEVELOPERS NOT GETTING PAID UNLESS THEY VERIFY THEIR ACCOUNT (maybe just inform them they wont get paid for any purchases they make OR block them from making apps ?)
-- How do I set up customers for future payments too ? - https://stripe.com/docs/payments/payment-intents
+- How do I set up customers for future payments too ? - https://stripe.com/docs/payments/payment-intents OR https://stripe.com/docs/payments/save-and-reuse
 - Prevent the user for paying for something that is free OR that they already own

 ### New dev system